ncbi/elastic-blast-docs/docs/source/configuration.rst

 ``Number of CPUs``
 ^^^^^^^^^^^^^^^^^^

-    Number of CPUs to use per BLAST execution in a kubernetes job.
+    Number of CPUs to use per BLAST execution in a kubernetes or AWS Batch job.

     Must be less than the number of CPUs for the chosen :ref:`machine type <elb_machine_type>`.